SpaceKatt/ftrucli/README.md

   -d DISTANCE, --distance DISTANCE
                         The distance (in meters) to search outwards from a coordinate point.
 The default value is 5000.
+  -o {prettyJson,table}, --output {prettyJson,table}
+                        Determines how the results are displayed.
+The default value is "table".
 ```

 #### Usage Examples